 Alternate Format Production Policy

-PRCVI is charged with producing primary learning materials in alternate formats for qualifying students with visual impairments who are registered with PRCVI and enrolled in a public school district or Group I or II independent schools in British Columbia.
-This is done under Section 32 of the Copyright Act, which permits the production of alternate formats of copyright material providing there is no commercially available format that is accessible to the reader with a perceptual disability.
+Alternate format production is enabled by Section 32 of the Copyright Act, which permits the production of alternate formats of copyright material providing there is no commercially available format that meets the access requirements of the reader with a perceptual disability.
 For more on the Copyright Act, see the ARC-BC training materials.
-Material loans and production requests are made by a qualified Teacher of Students with Visual Impairments (TSVI) on behalf of the learner.
+Material loans and production requests are made by a qualified Teacher of Students with Visual Impairments (TSVI, i.e., the registered PRCVI user) on behalf of the learner.
 Production requests for hard-copy alternate format materials (i.e., large/enlarged print and braille) are handled by PRCVI.
 Requests for digital alternate format materials are made through the Accessible Resource Centre - British Columbia.

 Primary Learning Materials

-The redesigned BC curriculum emphasizes an eclectic approach to educational materials, which may include an array of learning materials across a number of different formats.
-Within this array of content, PRCVI is responsible for providing primary learning materials in braille or large print formats.
-A primary learning material is a text that is referred to and relevant across the course or academic year and is central to the classroom teacher's program of instruction.
+The BC curriculum emphasizes an eclectic approach to educational materials, which may include an array of learning materials across a number of different formats.
+PRCVI is responsible for providing primary learning materials in braille or large print formats.
+A primary learning material is a text that is referred to and relevant across the course or academic year and is central to the program of instruction as delivered by the classroom teacher.
 Primary learning materials are commercially available and are assigned an International Standard Book Number (ISBN).

 - In some circumstances, a commercially available student workbook may be used as the primary learning material.
-Please check with PRCVI before undertaking a large workbook.
+Please check with PRCVI before undertaking local transcription of a large workbook.

 Large Print Production